-Motorcycle Leathers Type and Quality
+Motorcycle Leathers, Type and Quality?

 2) Aniline or semi-aniline?
-Full or pure aniline- only about 5% of the worlds hide supply is considered to be high enough quality to be aniline-naked leather.
+Full or pure aniline- only about 5% of the worlds hide supply is considered to be high enough quality to be aniline leather.
 Aniline dyeing is the process of soaking the hides in transparent aniline dyes which color or shades the skins without obscuring the natural markings or grain of the leather.
 The hides are dyed all the way through without any pigmented topcoat.
-Often referred to as drum dried or naked leather, it has a wonderful feel, soft to touch, and smell of Quality leather.
+Often referred to as drum dried or aniline leather, it has a wonderful feel, soft to touch, and smell of Quality leather.

 3) Semi-aniline- is an extra step beyond pure aniline dyeing which adds a top coating of highly dispersed pigments and dyes to the surface of aniline-dyed hides.

 4) Plated leather- when full grain has too many scratches or defects on the surface it is buffed or sanded to remove as many as possible.
 This also removes some of the natural grain.
 A pattern is then embossed into the surface and finished with a semi-aniline dye.
 Also considered to be top quality leather often used for motorcycle leathers, it is not as strong as full grain leather.